Chip Review (September 2023): best app for saving?

 It’s always useful to know the ins and outgoings of your account, a sentiment obviously shared by Chip too.

-Your money will fall into one of these 4 categories:
+Your money will fall into one of these four categories:

 • Auto-saves